Bay Adelaide Centre - West Tower

 Amalia is an active member of numerous professional organizations and sits on committees of several organizations dealing with intellectual property law.
 Amalia is currently Subcommittee Chair of INTA’s Law Firm Committee's Programming Subcommittee, and a member of the Roundtables Project Team.
 She is also a former Chair of the Canadian Bar Association’s National Intellectual Property Section and former Chair of the Ontario Bar Association’s Information Technology/E-Commerce Section.
 She is a previous member-at-large of the Executive Committee of the Ontario Bar Association’s Canadian Corporate Counsel Association Toronto Chapter.
 From 1999 to 2008, Amalia was Co-Chair of the Intellectual Property Institute of Canada’s Trademark Legislation Committee.
 Amalia is a regular speaker at Canadian and foreign conferences dealing with intellectual property issues.

-Amalia is recognized as a leading intellectual property lawyer by Best Lawyers in Canada, Lexpert and Chambers Canada.
-She is also recognized for trademarks by Who’s Who Legal Canada, Euromoney’s Guide to the World’s Leading Trademark Lawyers and the World’s Leading Women in Business Law.
+Amalia is recognized as a leading intellectual property lawyer by Best Lawyers in Canada, The Canadian Legal Lexpert Directory, IP Stars, Chambers Global and Chambers Canada, and in trademarks by Who’s Who Legal Canada, Euromoney’s Guides to the World’s Leading Trademark Lawyers and the World’s Leading Women in Business Law.
+In 2021, she was recognized as one of the world’s Top 250 Women in IP by IP Stars.

 Amalia is a member of the Board of Directors of Ve'ahavta, a humanitarian organization dedicated to promoting positive change in the lives of people who have been marginalized by poverty and hardship.
 In addition, she is a member of the Toronto Group of Weizmann Canada which promotes science for the benefit of humanity; raising awareness and generating support for the research being done at the Weizmann Institute of Science.